WebAIM - Web Accessibility In Mind

 96.4% of all errors detected fall into these six categories.
 These most common errors have been the same for the last 5 years.
 Addressing just these few types of issues would significantly improve accessibility across the web.

-Over time the number of pages with low contrast text, missing alternative text, empty links, and missing document language has decreased while number of pages with missing form input labels and empty buttons has generally increased.
+Over time the number of pages with low contrast text, missing alternative text, empty links, and missing document language has decreased while the number of pages with missing form input labels and empty buttons has been largely unchanged.

 Low Contrast Text